adgray09/adgray09/README.md

 <link href="styles.css" rel="stylesheet"></link>
 <img src="./images/Banner.png"><img>

-<p> I'm originally from Louisville, Kentucky now living in San Francisco pursuing my dream of becoming a Software Engineer!
-I'm currently a senior at Makeschool looking to receive a Bachelors degree in Applied Computer Science in the summer of 2021
+<p> Hi, my name is Alex!
+I recently graduated from Dominican University with a B.S. in Applied Computer Science and had the pleasure to live in the heart of Silicon Valley.
+I'm currently working as a Software Engineer at an amazing startup company Forecastr.
+I have experience creating projects using a variety of technologies but am most proficient in using Javascript and Python.
 </p>